-Students can get involved in several ways including participation in the local chapter of Phi Theta Kappa which is an honors and service organization, with projects such as North’s community garden (the P-Patch), or by promoting North at high schools, and by helping local food banks.
+Students can get involved in several ways including participation in the local chapter of Phi Theta Kappa which is an honors and service organization, with projects such as North’s community garden (the P-Patch), or by applying for a position with Student Leadership & Multicultural Programs.

 While on campus, enjoy a tasty latté or meal at North’s favorite student gathering spot, The Grove, located in the Health Sciences and Student Resources Building.